nadrino/kotor-walkthrough/kotor/walkthrough/042_Tatooine.md

 ## Sand People Slaughter

 - Go back toward the enclave

-- BACK TO EBON??
-- Juhani (after second star map talk) -> NOW ?
-AFTER ? -> should be ok after slaught
-    - What are you thinking about?
-    - **And how are things different now?**
-    - We are all in this together.

 - Take Canderous and HK (the killer team)
 - Enter the Enclave
 	- History -> Chief